phone

 • 4:00pm – 5:00pm: Afternoon break

-• 8:00am – 9:00am: Breakfast
+• 7:00am – 8:00am: Breakfast at hotel

-• 12:00pm – 1:00pm: Picnic lunch
+• 12:00pm – 1:00pm: Lunch at Potbelly

-• 1:00pm – 3:00pm: TBD by the group
+• 1:00pm – 3:00pm: Chicago Theatre tour

 • 3:00pm – 5:00pm: Afternoon break

-• 6:00pm: Dinner at the Palmer House (invented the Chocolate Brownie)
+• 5:00pm: Dinner at the Palmer House (invented the Chocolate Brownie)

-Day 7, Departure Day
+Day 7, Saturday Departure Day

 • You will be transferred from your hotel to your departure airport

-Details about nightly events and Dinners
+Details about events, attractions, and dinners

 Dinners

-The Atwood located in the Reliance Building: Built from 1890 - 1895, the Reliance building was the first skyscraper to have large plate glass windows make up the majority of its surface area, a design feature that would become dominant in the 20th century.
+The Atwood (located in the Reliance building): Built from 1890 - 1895, the Reliance building was the first skyscraper to have large plate glass windows make up the majority of its surface area, a design feature that would become dominant in the 20th century.
 It has been termed the "first comprehensive achievement" of the Chicago construction method; Its steel-frame superstructure is built atop concrete caissons sunk as much as 125 feet beneath the footing.
 It was one of the first skyscrapers to offer electricity and phone service in all of its offices.
 In its first few decades, it provided office space for merchants and health professionals, including Al Capone's dentist. (from Wikipedia)

-Lou Malnati's Pizzeria: Lou Malnati got his start in the 1940's working in Chicago's first deep dish pizzeria, Pizzeria Uno.
+Lou Malnati's Pizzeria: (pasta and salads too).
+Lou Malnati got his start in the 1940's working in Chicago's first deep dish pizzeria, Pizzeria Uno.
 Some believed that Rudy Malnati, the father of Lou Malnati, invented the deep-dish pizza.
 Lou Malnati took his pizza expertise to Lincolnwood, a northern suburb of Chicago, where he and his wife Jean opened the first Lou Malnati's Pizzeria in 1971.
 Lou Malnati's is true Chicago style pizza, and its deep-dish pizza is referred to as a "pie." and is made with a thin crust of pizza dough laid in a seasoned deep-dish pizza pan and filled with ingredients.
 There are 56 locations in Chicago.

 The Green Door Tavern in Uptown: In 1872, immediately following the Great Chicago Fire of 1871, James McCole built a two-story balloon frame wooden structure.
 Following the fire, Chicago passed a fire code ordinance prohibiting construction of wooden commercial buildings in the Central Business District.
 The Green Door is one of the few remaining frame structures built prior to the fire ordinance.
 The "racking" (leaning) of the building occurred shortly after the building settled and has been that way for over 100 years.
 The green door has been serving alcohol since 1921.
 The "green door" signified a speakeasy during prohibition and the business has retained the name ever since.
 Some of the interior design and fixtures date back to 1921.